henrijamesNG/Correlation_Analysis_Feature_extraction/README.md

 # Correlation_Analysis_Feature_extraction

-In this notebook, I'm striving to **build combined features as correlated as possible** with a particular target.
+In this notebook, I'm aiming to **build combined features as correlated as possible** with a particular target.
 To do so, I will first analyze correlation coefficients between features in the raw data space and then apply dimensionality reduction techniques such as **Principal Component Analysis (PCA) and Canonical Correlation Analysis (CCA)** to extract new combined features.

 The final dataset (after cleaning and merging operations), contains for each country: its energy indicators (Energy Supply, % Renewable,...), its GDP and some statistics regarding energy-related documents that have been published by this country.
-In these statistics, there are the amount of released documents in Energy, the amount of citations that those documents have been subject to...
-The amount of documents is what we will target in a first place.
+In these statistics, there are the amount of released documents in Energy, the amount of quotes that those documents have been subject to...
+The amount of documents is what we will target to begin with.

 ### Datasets :